-Any pension has to be taken into account in deciding a settlement and may be a significant marital asset.
-We always recommend that specialist advice is sought when there are pension assets.
-Pensions can be complex to value and different considerations may apply to each pension.
+Any pension – which may be a significant marital asset – has to be taken into account when deciding a settlement.
+We always recommend that specialist advice is sought when there are pension assets, as they can be complex to value and different considerations may apply to each pension.

-There are three main ways of dealing with pensions:-
+There are three main ways of dealing with them:

-- Pension Attachment Orders – This provides that a proportion of a pension, once received (annual income and a lump sum) should be then paid to the other party.
-This type of pension provision is no longer common as one spouse still remains dependent on the pension scheme member.
+- Pension Attachment Orders – this provides that a proportion of a pension, when received (annual income and a lump sum) should be then paid to the other party.
+This type of pension provision is no longer common, as one spouse still remains dependent on the pension scheme member

-- Pension Sharing Orders – This Order allows the pension fund to be divided between two spouses.
+- Pension Sharing Orders – this allows the pension fund to be divided between two spouses.
 Different percentages may apply depending on the existing pensions of the parties, their ages and the other division of the assets.
-Specialist pension advice may be needed to calculate the most suitable share and it is important that independent legal advice is obtained at an early stage.
+Specialist pension advice may be needed to calculate the most suitable share and it is important that independent legal advice is obtained at an early stage

-Special rules also apply to armed forces, police, fire service, local government and NHS pensions and expert advice should be taken.
+Special rules also apply to armed forces, police and fire service, local government and NHS pensions, and expert advice should be taken.

 Get in touch

 Wollens understand your right to privacy and, as the data controller, is committed to protecting it in accordance with the General Data Protection Regulations 2018.

 Find out more about how we will use your data here